AhmadRafly23/Restaurant-App/README.md

 # Restaurant-App
-This project was created with ReactJs version 18.2.0, Node Js Version 18.6.0, and NPM version 9.5.1
+This project was created with React Js version 18.2.0, Node Js Version 18.6.0, and NPM version 9.5.1

 ## Project install
 ```